 It's also worth pointing out that free mobile apps might also allow scammers to steal your personal information.

 Let First Alliance Credit Union Help Protect Your Loved Ones From Scams

 Scammers don’t discriminate when it comes to victims.
 They’ll happily swindle a child the way they would a senior citizen.
 The more you know about the tricks scammers use to con children, the better equipped you’ll be to protect your children from being a scammer’s next victim.

 If your child is a member of First Alliance Credit Union, you can help them take advantage of the tools and resources we offer to help protect themselves from scams.
 As parents, you, will be able to monitor your child’s financial activity using online banking, and when teenagers get their debit card, they’ll be able to use the the free MyCards feature on the First Alliance mobile app that will let them limit what types of businesses can use their card, the dollar amount of purchases on their cards and even the geographical area in which they can use their cards.
 Even better, First Alliance members get a discount on LegalShield, a comprehensive identity theft protection coverage.
 Sign up for it today to freeze scammers in their tracks.

 If you believe your child has been the victim of a scam, you can also talk with a knowledgeable First Alliance advisor who will help you understand your options to recover your identity and mitigate any damage.

 Want more information about identity theft?
-Listen to our Good Money Moves podcast episode about what to do if your identity is stolen.
+Listen to episode 56 of our Good Money Moves podcast.
+It covers what you should do if your identity is stolen.